-Out of necessity, Oakley picked up her father’s old muzzle loader when she was 8 years old, according to Marilyn Robbins of Greenville, the author of five books about Oakley.
+Out of necessity, Oakley picked up her father’s old muzzle loader when she was 8 years old to help put food on the table.

 Despite her efforts to assist her family, they were destitute.
-At about age 10, according to Robbins, Oakley was sent to live at the county home.
+At about age 10, Oakley was sent to live at the county home.

 The rules were simple.
 Twenty-five birds would be released, and whoever shot the most would be the winner.
 Butler shot 24 of the 25 birds, but Oakley triumphed, shooting all 25.

-Buffalo Bill Cody learned of the couple’s shooting skills and recruited them to join his “Wild West Show,” a traveling spectacle featuring sharpshooters, Pony Express reenactments and staged Indian attacks.
-The show performed across the county and traveled twice to Europe, garnering worldwide recognition for the couple.
+Buffalo Bill Cody learned of the couple’s shooting skills and recruited them to join his “Wild West Show,” a traveling spectacle featuring sharpshooters, Pony Express re-enactments and staged Indian attacks.
+The show performed across the country and traveled twice to Europe, garnering worldwide recognition for the couple.

 The couple eventually left the show and settled in Maryland.
 There, they adopted an English setter named Dave, who grew accustomed to the crack of gunfire as he went hunting with the couple.